biocodices/anotala/README.md

 Tests take some time to run, since I didn't mock the web annotation.
-I explicitely want to test the actual connection to each of the services and make sure that the assumptions done in the code are still sound when testing.
+I explicitely want to test the actual connection to each of the services and make sure that the assumptions done in the code that parses the responses are still sound.